 Orthodontic care in Raleigh and around the world has come a long way since it’s recognition as a dental specialty in 1900.
 Edward H. Angle was the pioneering dentist who started the first independent school of orthodontics and founded the American Association of Orthodontists.
 Luckily, research and development of modern-day orthodontics have made treatment much more reliable, comfortable, less time consuming, and more affordable than those early years.
 There are many modern treatment options that will give you a confident and healthy smile.

 Orthodontic treatment is not a “one size fits all” proposition.
 While there are many ads on social media for at-home treatments, only an orthodontist can decide the best treatment option for you.
 If you are interested in discovering what orthodontics could do for you, contact our orthodontists, Drs.
-Walton and Maready in Raleigh and Cary, NC today.
+Walton and Maready in Raleigh, NC today.

 These are mail-ordered, clear, plastic aligners that claim to straighten your teeth while never leaving your home.
 You take an impression of your own teeth and send it to the company, then they send you a series of aligners that you wear for a specified time.
 Sounds easy, right?
 Moving your teeth will lead to changes in the way you bite.
 Moving teeth will also result in changes in the shape of the surrounding bone and gum tissue.
 Orthodontic tooth movement requires constant supervision to prevent potentially irreversible and extensive damage such as tooth loss, gum recession, and permanent changes in your bite.